thebergamo/www/articles/generate-social-images-as-a-service.md

   },
   layers: [
     {
-      type: "box",
+      type: 'box',
       position: [200, 100],
       width: 650,
       height: 250,
-      background: "white",
+      background: 'white',
     },
     {
-      type: "box",
+      type: 'box',
       position: [600, 300],
       width: 650,
       height: 250,
-      background: "white",
+      background: 'white',
     },
     {
-      type: "text",
+      type: 'text',
       position: [220, 120],
-      color: "black",
+      color: 'black',
-      input: "productDescription1",
+      input: 'productDescription1',
     },
     {
-      type: "text",
+      type: 'text',
       position: [280, 120],
-      color: "black",
+      color: 'black',
-      input: "productPrice1",
+      input: 'productPrice1',
     },
     {
-      type: "image",
+      type: 'image',
       position: [200, 500],
-      background: "transparent",
+      background: 'transparent',
       width: 240,
       height: 360,
-      input: "productImage1",
+      input: 'productImage1',
     },
     {
-      type: "text",
+      type: 'text',
       position: [620, 320],
-      color: "black",
+      color: 'black',
-      input: "productDescription2",
+      input: 'productDescription2',
     },
     {
-      type: "text",
+      type: 'text',
       position: [680, 320],
-      color: "black",
+      color: 'black',
-      input: "productPrice2",
+      input: 'productPrice2',
     },
     {
-      type: "image",
+      type: 'image',
       position: [600, 700],
-      background: "transparent",
+      background: 'transparent',
       width: 240,
       height: 360,
-      input: "productImage2",
+      input: 'productImage2',
     },
   ],
-};
+}
 ```

 Then, let me explain a bit on how this template is supposed to work:

 ## Stage

 Stage property sets as the name suggest the stage for the other changes, like when you're starting a new file in Photoshop or Figma, you need to set your stage before beginning.

 So, simple as providing the size and initial background color.

 ## Layers

 This is where the magic begins.
 Every single component should be a layer, so they're arguably independent.

 Those layers have types (described below) and the specific properties from those types.